-The Price-to-Earnings ratio (P/E ratio) is the ratio for valuing a company that measures its current share price relative to its per-share earnings (EPS).
-The Price-to-Earnings ratio is also sometimes known as the price multiple or the earnings multiple.
-A high Price-to-Earning ratio suggests that the market has high expectations of future growth for a company, thus the company may be able to grow in the long term.
-The highest Price-to-Earning ratio is for AICC (230.6) suggesting that investors have confidence in the performance of the company.
-The lowest Price-to-Earning Ratio is for Alinma Tokio (-71.6).
+The price-to-earnings ratio (P/E ratio) is the ratio for valuing a company that measures its current share price relative to its per-share earnings (EPS).
+The price-to-earnings ratio is also sometimes known as the price multiple or the earnings multiple.
+A high price-to-earnings ratio suggests that the market has high expectations of future growth for a company, thus the company may be able to grow in the long term.
+The highest price-to-earnings ratio is for SABB (72.1), suggesting that investors have confidence in the performance of the Company.
+The lowest price-to-earnings ratio is for Salama (-286).